2E0PGS/blog/_posts/2019-10-07-rtsp-ip-tables.md

 We specify the port the Pi(firewall) is listening on with `--dport`

-Then we specify the device behind the Pi(firewall) and what port it's listening on with `--to-detination`
+Then we specify the device behind the Pi(firewall) and what port it's listening on with `--to-destination`

 `iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination 192.168.50.2:80`